jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 }
 ```

-### If you want to use only "IndexAttribute" without any dependencies...
+## Appendix C -  If you want to use only "IndexAttribute" without any dependencies...

 If you want to use only "IndexAttribute" class without any dependencies, you can use [Toolbelt.EntityFrameworkCore.IndexAttribute.Attribute](https://www.nuget.org/packages/Toolbelt.EntityFrameworkCore.IndexAttribute.Attribute) NuGet package.